-If you live in or near Dayton, Ohio, and you find yourself overwhelmed with debt, harassed by creditors, and considering bankruptcy as an option, what do you do?
+A skilled and compassionate bankruptcy attorney in Dayton at Fesenmyer Cousino Weinzimmer understands that financial difficulties can happen to anyone and have helped thousands of families in the Dayton area.
+If you live in the area and you find yourself overwhelmed with debt, harassed by creditors, and considering bankruptcy as an option, what do you do?
 What types of bankruptcy are there, and how do you even know if bankruptcy is right for you?
 Can you do it on your own, or should you have legal assistance?

 The decision to file for bankruptcy is a difficult one and not to be taken lightly.
 However, if your financial situation has become so bad that you are facing foreclosure, repossession of your property, and garnishment of your wages, filing for bankruptcy may be the best way to stop these procedures and give you a fresh financial start.

-Because each situation is different, it pays to consult with a bankruptcy lawyer who knows the intricacies of the courts, the judges, and the system.
-The skilled and compassionate Ohio debt-relief attorneys at Fesenmyer Cousino Weinzimmer understand that financial difficulties can happen to anyone and have helped thousands of families in the Dayton area.
-We know what you are going through and offer a free consultation to evaluate your financial situation and develop a plan that is best for you.
+Because each situation is different, it pays to consult with a Dayton bankruptcy lawyer who knows the intricacies of the courts, the judges, and the system.
+At Fesenmyer Cousino Weinzimmer, we know what you are going through and offer a free consultation to evaluate your financial situation and develop a plan that is best for you.

 To start, you need to understand what bankruptcy is and whether you qualify.
 There are two major types of personal consumer bankruptcy — Chapter 7 and Chapter 13.